ugorji/go/README.md

   - json:    http://json.org http://tools.ietf.org/html/rfc7159
   - simple:

-This package will carefully use 'unsafe' for performance reasons in specific places.
+This package will carefully use 'package unsafe' for performance reasons in specific places.
 You can build without unsafe use by passing the safe or appengine tag i.e. 'go install -tags=safe ...'.
-Note that unsafe is only supported for the last 3 go sdk versions e.g. current go release is go 1.9, so we support unsafe use only from go 1.7+ .
+Note that unsafe is only supported for the last 4 go releases e.g. current go release is go 1.12, so we support unsafe use only from go 1.9+ .
 This is because supporting unsafe requires knowledge of implementation details.

 For detailed usage information, read the primer at http://ugorji.net/blog/go-codec-primer .